Midnight Sun Tour

-The Midnight Sun Tour is the ongoing fifth concert tour held by Swedish singer-songwriter Zara Larsson, in support of her fifth studio album, Midnight Sun (2025).
-The tour began on 28 October 2025 in Munich, Germany and will finish on 12 April 2026 in Houston, Texas.
+The Midnight Sun Tour is the fifth concert tour by Swedish singer-songwriter Zara Larsson, in support of her fifth studio album, Midnight Sun (2025).
+The tour commenced on 28 October 2025, in Munich, Germany, and is scheduled to conclude on 1 November 2026, in Bangkok, Thailand.
+The tour features 100 shows and will visit five continents.

 Announcements

-On 5 June 2025, Larsson announced the tour, with seventeen shows across Europe spanning from October 2025 through April 2026.
-Tickets went on sale eighth days later, with an artist pre-sale which ran for two days prior to the general dale dates.
-The tour will serve as a promotion of her fifth studio album titled Midnight Sun.
-The tour will be held in several arenas marking it Larsson's biggest headlining tour yet.
-On 2 September 2025, Larsson announced North American dates with Amelia Moore serving as the opening act.
-Presale tickets are going on sale from September 3, with the general sale starting on September 5, 2025.
-On 4 September 2025, Omar Rudberg was announced as the opener for the European leg.
+On 5 June 2025, Larsson announced the tour, with seventeen shows across Europe.
+Tickets went on sale eight days later, with an artist presale which ran for two days prior to the general sale dates.
+The European leg of the tour was held in several arenas, making it Larsson's biggest headlining tour to date.
+On 4 September, Omar Rudberg was announced as the opener for the European leg.

-Set list

-The following set list is obtained from the 28 October, 2025, show in Munich.
-It is not intended to represent all dates throughout the tour.
+On 2 September 2025, Larsson announced a North American leg of the tour with Amelia Moore serving as the opening act.
+Presale tickets went on sale from 3 September, with the general sale starting on 5 September.